-abs abs-A abs-B abs-C abs-D abs-E n neabs 84.35 0.51 0.02 0.0 0.0 0.05 10.78 4.29
+abs abs-A abs-B abs-C abs-D abs-E n neabs 84.37 0.51 0.02 0.0 0.0 0.05 10.78 4.28

 Provides: Mgr.
 Agata Dorota Horbacz, PhD., Mgr.
 Dávid Kaško, PhD., Mgr.
-Zuzana Küchelová, PhD., doc.
-PaedDr.
-Ivan Uher, PhD., MPH, prof. RNDr.
-Stanislav Vokál, DrSc., Mgr.
 Marcel Čurgali, Mgr.
 Patrik Berta, Mgr.
 Ladislav Kručanica, PhD., Mgr.
 Richard Melichar, Mgr.
-Petra Tomková, PhD., MUDr.
-Peter Dombrovský
+Petra Tomková, PhD., Mgr.
+Alena Buková, PhD., doc.
+PaedDr.
+Ivan Uher, MPH, PhD., prof. RNDr.
+Stanislav Vokál, DrSc., Mgr.
+Zuzana Küchelová, PhD.

 COURSE INFORMATION LETTER University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: KAaA/ SVPR1b/15 Course name: Student Research Project 1 Course type, scope a Course type: Practic Recommended cou Per week: 2 Per stu Course method: pre ce rse-load (hours): idy period: 28 Number of ECTS cr edits: 6 Recommended seme ster/trimester of the course: 4.
 Course level: I. Prerequisities: Assessment of continuous Development of a stu se completion: ent is a precondition for receiving final assessment. nuous working on the topic. ndent research project as defined by the consultant. nubmitted in week 13 of semester. new knowledge, with se is to develop students' critical thinking skills when gaining and applying in the aim to gradually develop and demonstrate their ability to do individual in a research project can be a basis for its further development into the final the student and the re of its writing, taking ose a topic which is to be approved by his/her consultant.
 Within consultations, spective consultant will jointly develop a project and consider the possibilities into account available literature.
-Students are required to work independently consultants on a regular basis (2 hours per week) to present the continuous Recommended literal Depending on the sel ected topic of student research project.
+Students are required to work independently consultants on a regular basis (2 hours per week) to present the continuous Recommended litera Depending on the sel ected topic of student research project.
 Course language: English

+Course assessment

-Course assessment Total number of assessed students: 372 A В С D Е FX 50.0 20.16 14.78 4.57 5.38 5.11 Dravidas, prof Duavidage prof. Dh.Dr.
-David Stalrayar, Dr.Ca
+Total number of assessed students: 385

+A В С D Е FX

-$\label{eq:provides:prof.PhDr.Pavel Stekauer, DrSc.} \label{eq:provides:prof.PhDr.Pavel Stekauer, DrSc.}$
+49.87 19.74 14.29 4.68 5.71 5.71

+Provides: prof. PhDr.
+Pavel Stekauer, DrSc., prof. PhDr.
+Marián Andričík, PhD.

-COURSE INFORMATION LETTER University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: KAaA/ SVPR2b/15 Course name: Student Research Project 2 Course type, scope a Course type: Practic Recommended cou Per week: 2 Per stu Course method: pre ce rse-load (hours): dy period: 28 Number of ECTS cr edits: 6 Recommended seme ster/trimester of the course: 5.
-Course level: I. Prerequisities: Assessment of continuous Development of a stu se completion: ent is a precondition for receiving final assessment. ent approximately service and the topic. endent research project as defined by the consultant. endent in week 13 of semester. new knowledge, with se is to develop students' critical thinking skills when gaining and applying in the aim to gradually develop and demonstrate their ability to do individual in a research project can be a basis for its further development into the final the student and the re of its writing, taking ose a topic which is to be approved by his/her consultant.
+COURSE INFORMATION LETTER University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: KAaA/ SVPR2b/15 Course name: Student Research Project 2 Course type, scope a Course type: Practic Recommended cou Per week: 2 Per stu Course method: pre ce rse-load (hours): idy period: 28 Number of ECTS cr edits: 6 Recommended seme ster/trimester of the course: 5.
+Course level: I. Prerequisities: Assessment of continuous Development of a stu se completion: ent is a precondition for receiving final assessment. nuous working on the topic. ndent research project as defined by the consultant. nubmitted in week 13 of semester. new knowledge, with se is to develop students' critical thinking skills when gaining and applying in the aim to gradually develop and demonstrate their ability to do individual in a research project can be a basis for its further development into the final the student and the re of its writing, taking ose a topic which is to be approved by his/her consultant.
 Within consultations, spective consultant will jointly develop a project and consider the possibilities into account available literature.
-Students are required to work independently consultants on a regular basis (2 hours per week) to present the continuous Recommended literal Depending on the sel ected topic of student research project.
+Students are required to work independently consultants on a regular basis (2 hours per week) to present the continuous Recommended litera Depending on the sel ected topic of student research project.
 Course language: English

 Course assessment

-Total number of assessed students: 301
+Total number of assessed students: 360

-A В C D Е FX
+Α В С D Е FX

-46.18 21.26 13.95 5.32 10.3 2.99
+44.72 21.39 14.72 5.28 10.0 3.89